azero-id/indexer/README.md

 **Important:** Use [`aleph-node`](https://github.com/aleph-zero-foundation/aleph-node), `substrate-contracts-node` is not working currently due to its instant finality.

-To index ink! contracts on a locally running node, it's necessary to instantiate the following components in parallel:
+To index a locally running node, it's necessary to instantiate the following components in parallel:

-- Subsquid Archive
+- Subsquid Archive (only for local nodes)
 - Subsquid Squid DB for Processor
 - Subsquid Processor
 - Subsquid GraphQL API